 If you miss both midterm exams OR if you miss the final exam, you automatically FAIL the class.
 This is regardless of the performance for your other items for this course.

 The general difficulty for the exam is Midterm 1 <= Midterm 2 <= Final.
-There is no point to "strategically" miss any exam.
+There is no point of "strategically" missing any exam.